The Complete Guide to Singapore Expat Health Insurance

 Enter health insurance.

-If you are an expat living in Singapore, then I suggest you become very familiar with the following article before you embark on taking up a healthcare insurance plan.
+If you are an expat living in Singapore, then I suggest you become very familiar with the following article before you embark on taking up a health insurance plan.

-There is a plethora of information and understanding that needs to be assimilated to ensure you have found the right health insurance for your needs.
+There is a plethora of information and understanding that needs to be assimilated to ensure you find the right health insurance for your needs.

 Who actually needs health insurance?

-Let’s reiterate this, if you are an expat living in Singapore, you need your own independent health insurance plan.
-You are not eligible for local government subsidies or the national health insurance schemes.
+Let’s reiterate this, if you are an expat living in Singapore, you are not eligible for local government subsidies or national health insurance schemes.
+You need your own independent health insurance plan.

-• You moved to Singapore with your job and while your employer offers health insurance as part of your contract you wish to upgrade it with additional services.
+• You moved to Singapore for work, and while your employer offers health insurance as part of your contract, you wish to upgrade it with additional services.

 • You have started your own business in Singapore and need to put in place your own health insurance plan from the outset.

-• You are a ‘dependent’; married to or child of, either a local citizen or foreigner with an employment pass and are not covered by their health insurance plan.
+• You are a ‘dependent,’meaning you’re married to or are a child of, either a local citizen or foreigner with an employment pass and are not covered by their health insurance plan.

 • You are a student living in Singapore with a Student Pass to study at an international school or university.